saeta/CS-249A-Reimplementation-In-Scala/README.md

 that has been removed.
 Further, "introducing exception based handling" has been removed, because it is also non-sensical, as I used exception-based handling already (in minimal fashion).

-This code is, unfortunately, not my best.
-Please don't judge me!

-Inspiration for the actors and concurrency parts of this have been taken from [Programming In Scala, 1st Edition by Martin Odersky][pis1ed].

 # Design Overview: A view from 10,000 feet #
 The code is split up into a few packages.
 The most important one is probably